didalik/dak.org.qa-host/README.md

 bin/setup
 ```

 This will create the `qa` and `tester` accounts on your Ubuntu box.
 These are regular accounts, unable to run `sudo`.
-This will also create another, temporary, regular account called `guest`.
-This account will effectively pass your IP address to my box and will be deleted right after.
+This will also create another, temporary, regular account called `relay`.
+This account effectively passes your IP address to my box and gets deleted right after.

 As soon as my box gets your IP address, it connects to `qa` account on your box and completes the setup.
 The whole thing takes less than a minute to complete.